mtbvang/ubuntu-host-vm/README.md

 1. ~/.ssh folder containing the SSH key added to your AWS IAM user to give you access to the AWS environments.
 1. GITHUB_OAUTH_TOKEN environment variable containing a token generated in your github account with access to the gruntwork repos.

+## Updating and Testing the Ansible provisioning scripts

+It is intended the development VM is ephemeral and any persistent changes are to be written as Infrastructure as Code in the Ansible playbooks found in the provision directory used by the Vagrantfile.

+The process for updating and testing the Ansible scripts are:

+1. Update Ansible playbooks in the git subtree ubuntu-host-vm repo in the cs-fullstack repo.
+1. Test the changes by running `make ansible-provision` target from the makefile in this directory during development inside the VM.
+The ansible scripts need to be idempotent and this is the way that developers will get your changes into their VM.
+1. If you have enough RAM on your host test the creation of a new VM:
+    1. From your cs-fullstack feature branch `make git-subtree-push-ubuntu-host-vm`.
+    1. On your windows host `git clone git@github.com:creditstretcher/ubuntu-host-vm.git ubuntu-host-vm-testing` into your code directory.
+    1. `cd ubuntu-host-vm-testng`
+    1. `git checkout <YOUR BRANCH NAME>`
+    1. `VAGRANT_VM_MEMORY=2024 VAGRANT_VM_CPUS=1 VERSI ON_UBUNTU_HOST=0.1.0 make vagrant-up`.
+Note, replace VERSION_UBUNTU_HOST=0.1.0 with the latest  https://vagrantcloud.com/creditstretcher/ubuntu18.04-desktop vagrant box
+    1. When your testing is finished delete your feature branch from the origin ubuntu-host-vm repo.
+Do this manually from [https://github.com/creditstretcher/ubuntu-host-vm/branches](https://github.com/creditstretcher/ubuntu-host-vm/branches)

 ## Building the Vagrant boxes with Packer

 To build the CreditStretcher box you will need [VMware Fusion](https://www.vmware.com/products/fusion)/[VMware Workstation](https://www.vmware.com/products/workstation)